 Partner with the organization to build scalable data solutions and insights to help the company grow

 The Data and Analytics team will strive to be Handbook first.
 Have a question?
 Look for the answer in our Handbook page: Analytics Handbook Page.
 Don’t see what you are looking for?
 Ask a question in one of our Slack channels.

-- #analytics for anything related to analytics; not just the Business Operations team (e.g the impact on a shift from HubSpot to Marketo, sharing a deliverable that has cross-functional impact, or a question related to data you don’t know where to ask).
-This channel has previously been a catch-all for Business Operations, and we’ll be pushing you all towards business-ops for those topics
+- #analytics for anything related to analytics; not just the Data & Analytics team (e.g the impact on a shift from HubSpot to Marketo, sharing a deliverable that has cross-functional impact, or a question related to data you don’t know where to ask).

 - #analytics-review for help with self-service and WIP data projects (questions about the data, requests for peer review).
-Although we do expect to be involved in this quite a bit, it’s not just meant to get feedback from Business Operations.
+Although we do expect to be involved in this quite a bit, it’s not just meant to get feedback from Data & Analytics.
 We will also be using this channel to have our work peer reviewed and collaborate with other folks from different parts of the business!
 Anybody comfortable enough with data can be a peer reviewer or answer questions

 There is an analyst on support each week that will be answering questions and triaging requests that come through these channels.